-- Using airline miles for airline tickets: For example, if you have Virgin Atlantic miles, you can use those miles for flights with Virgin Atlantic and its partners.
+- Using airline miles for airline tickets: For example, if you have Virgin Atlantic Virgin Points, you can use those points for flights with Virgin Atlantic and its partners.

 - Using hotel points for hotel stays: Likewise, if you have Marriott points, you can use those earnings for free nights at the dozens of brands under the Marriott umbrella.